leetton/leetton.github.io/_pages/about.md

 <div class="news-section">
   <div class="news-item">
     <span class="news-date">08/2024</span>
-    <span class="news-content">I will be joining the CSEE Department at UMBC this Fall 2024!
+    <span class="news-content"><a>I will be joining the CSEE Department at UMBC this Fall 2024!
 I will be teaching CMSC 491.26/691.26 Mobile Computing and Wireless Sensing.
-I look forward to welcoming you to my course!</span>
+I look forward to welcoming you to my course!</a></span>
   </div>
   <div class="news-item">
     <span class="news-date">08/2024</span>